flyrain/hadoop/hadoop-tools/hadoop-sls/src/site/markdown/SchedulerLoadSimulator.md

 *   `sample-data`: provides an example rumen trace, which can be used to generate inputs of the simulator.

 The following sections will describe how to use the simulator step by step.
-Before start, make sure that command `hadoop` is included in your `$PATH` environment parameter.

 ### Step 1: Configure Hadoop and the simulator